reutto/reutto/README.md

 # Hi there 👋 i`m learning frontend
 I am a IT specialis and junior frontend developer from poland.
 Working on multiple frontend projects.
 HTML, CSS.
-Learning type scripts, boostrap and Cybersecurity
+Learning type scripts, bootstrap and Cybersecurity